-The Counsellor is based in the school for approximately three days each week.
+The Counsellor is based in the school.
 The Counsellor's role is to assist students who may be facing behaviour, social or academic difficulties.
 The Counsellor also assists staff to develop and implement welfare policies within the school.
 Parents and students are welcome to contact the Counsellor through Reception.